 We picked up our tickets, the day before our trek at the DOC visitor’s center and spent the night in a hotel.
 The next day, we drove 20-minutes north, to Te Anau Downs, to meet the ferry at the pier.
 You will be assigned a specific time to meet the ferry – Do not miss it!

-- If going in high-season, I recommend booking as early as possible.
+- If going in high-season, I recommend booking months and months in advance.
 Don’t wait to get to the visitor’s center.

-- If you have trouble securing a reservation, or don’t want to deal with logistics, absolutely reach out to EasyHike.
+- If you don’t want to hassle with reservations or logistics, book a package with EasyHike.

 - The ferry ride from Te Anau Downs to the start of the trek is an hour.
 Make sure you go to the bathroom before getting on the boat.
 Some boats do NOT have a bathroom.